 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer you can refuse all cookies by clicking 'Tools', 'Internet Options', 'Privacy', and selecting 'Block all cookies' using the sliding selector.
 Blocking all cookies will however have a negative impact upon the usability of many websites.

 When required, cookies beginning with 'SESS' are used to track an individual's persistent status, such as whether they are logged in.

 These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

 Links to other websites

 Our website may contain links to other websites of interest.
-However, once you have used these links to leave our site, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting other sites and such sites are not governed by this privacy statement.
+However, once you have used these links to leave our site, we cannot be held responsible for the protection and privacy of any information you provide whilst visiting other sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.